FuxiaoLiu/VisualNews-Repository/README.md

 # Train the full model on VisualNews.
 CUDA_VISIBLE_DEVICES=0 python main.py
 ```
-I will updated the training details according to the new model.
+I will update training details according to the new model.

 ### Citing
 If you find our paper/code useful, please consider citing: